The Sign, The Sign!

 Last month my wunderful internet surfer pal of countless months if not decades, So Pasa’s Laurie, tempted me with fast food by posting a reminder of So Pasa’s Hi-Life Hamburger joint on her blog.
 I’m gonna share a couple of more photos here.

-Such was her temptation that I actually crossed the border into her South Pasadena to get dinner at Hi-Life the same nite of her post!
+Such was her temptation that I actually crossed the border into South Pasadena to get dinner at Hi-Life the same nigte of her post!
 As much as I was trying to talk myself out of it (“Why are you in So Pasa just for a taco??!”), Laurie’s spell was so strong I was lead to their counter and placed my order.
 I’ve been a regular visitor of this place… about once every 2-3 years.
 In the past my favorite has been the beef or carne asada tacos.

 That was my 1st experience with The Hi-Life…Hamburgers, that is.